cb-agr/agriPlot/README.md

 demoFB <- demoFieldBook(1,50,1,18,2)
 ```

-Handling multiple plotRows:
+Multiple plotRows:

 ```R
 demoFBList <- list(A=demoFieldBook(1,50,1,6,2),B=demoFieldBook(1,50,7,12,4),C=demoFieldBook(1,50,13,18,2))
 demoFB <- do.call(rbind,demoFBList)
 ```

-#### agriDemoPlot.R
+#### <u>agriDemoPlot</u>

 **Description**

-agriDemoplot.R is virtually the same function as agriPlot.R, however, it's only meant to take a fieldbook generated from demoFieldBook.R as input. agriDemoplot.R can take the output from demoFieldBook.R as is.
-To limit redundancy in the README please refer agriPlot.R for explaination of the agrguments.
+agriDemoplot.R is virtually the same function as agriPlot.R, however, it's only meant to take a fieldbook generated from demoFieldBook as input. agriDemoplot can take the output from demoFieldBook as is.
+To limit redundancy in the README please refer agriPlot for explaination of the agruments.

 **Usage**